Ryanair CEO says no immediate action planned on 737 MAX orders

 Ryanair is due to take delivery of the first 737 MAX in April, two in May and two in June.
 It will then take 50 more deliveries before the 2020 summer season.

-“They’ve recovered the black box this morning I understand, so we’ll wait and see what Boeing and the safety agencies [say],” O’Leary was quoted as saying.
+“They’ve recovered the black box this morning I understand, so we’ll wait and see what Boeing and the safety agencies ,” O’Leary was quoted as saying.